xpdota/triggevent-site/pages/Telesto-Support.md

 ### As an End User

-To use Telesto-based automarks, after installing Telesto (and changing the URL if needed), all you need to do is check this box:
+To use Telesto-based automarks, after installing Telesto (and changing the URL if needed), all you need to do is change this dropdown to Telesto:

 ![Telesto Marks](Telesto-Marks.png)